-Applications for funding under this solicitation are due no later than 5:00 p.m.
-EDT November 29, 2019.
-Applications for funding, or supplemental material in support of an application, received after 5:00 p.m.
-EDT on November 29, 2019 will not be considered for funding.
+Applications for funding under this solicitation are due no later than 5 p.m.
+ET July 31, 2020.
+Applications for funding, or supplemental material in support of an application, received after 5 p.m.
+ET on July 31, 2020 will not be considered for funding.
 Incomplete applications will not be considered for funding.
-See section D of this notice for additional information on the application process.
+See Section D of this notice for additional information on the application process.

 Applications must be submitted via www.Grants.gov.
 Only applicants who comply with all submission requirements described in this notice and submit applications through www.Grants.gov will be eligible for award.
-For any supporting application materials that an applicant is unable to submit via www.Grants.gov, an applicant may submit an original and two (2) copies to Amy Houser, Office of Program Delivery, Federal Railroad Administration, 1200 New Jersey Avenue SE, Room W36-412, Washington, DC 20590.
-However, due to delays caused by enhanced screening of mail delivered via the U.S. Postal Service, applicants are advised to use other means of conveyance (such as courier service) to assure timely receipt of materials before the application deadline.
+For any supporting application materials that an applicant is unable to submit via www.Grants.gov, an applicant may submit an original and two (2) copies to Ruthie Americus, Office of Policy and Planning, Federal Railroad Administration, 1200 New Jersey Avenue SE, Room W36-412, Washington, DC 20590.
+However, due to delays caused by enhanced screening of mail delivered via the U.S. Postal Service, applicants are advised to use other means of conveyance (such as courier service) to assure timely receipt of materials.

 Start Further Info

 For further information related to this notice, please contact Ruthie Americus, Office of Policy and Planning, Federal Railroad Administration, 1200 New Jersey Avenue SE, Room W36-403, Washington, DC 20590; email: firstname.lastname@example.org; phone: 202-493-0431.